syncfusion-content/ej2-grid-docs/ej2-javascript/grid/style-and-appearance/paging.md

 ![Grid pager container element](../images/grid-pager-container-element.png)

-## Customizing the Grid pager navigation elements
+## Customizing the grid pager navigation elements

 To customize the appearance of the grid pager navigation elements, you can use the following CSS code: